mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

 MultiRowEmail object.

-The columns included for each row in the email are populated according to the following rules:If the columnIds attribute of the MultiRowEmail object is specified as an array of column Ids, those specific columns are included.If the columnIds attribute of the MultiRowEmail object is omitted, all columns except hidden columns shall be included.If the columnIds attribute of the MultiRowEmail object is specified as empty, no columns shall be included.
+The columns included for each row in the email are populated according to the following rules:
+If the columnIds attribute of the MultiRowEmail object is specified as an array of column Ids, those specific columns are included.
+If the columnIds attribute of the MultiRowEmail object is omitted, all columns except hidden columns shall be included.
+If the columnIds attribute of the MultiRowEmail object is specified as empty, no columns shall be included.
 (NOTE: In this case, either includeAttachments=true or includeDiscussions=true must be specified.)

 **Type:** object